awebots/jobbot/README.md

 - `jobs` gives you a set of jobs
 - `job <id>` gives you a more in-depth description of the job
 - `jobs count` does what is says on the tin
+- `jobs refresh` will refetch all the jobs from the currently active sources

 `help` will print the following: